arneBersch/Zoeglfrex/Readme.md

 It currently runs on Linux (via AppImage) and Windows.

-See the [Releases page](https://github.com/arneBersch/Zoeglfrex/releases/) to download the latest version of Zöglfrex.
+You can download the latest version of Zöglfrex [here](https://github.com/arneBersch/Zoeglfrex/releases/latest/).

 ## Features
 - command line interface